Meet the MVPS team- Principal’s message, staff and 2023 dates

 Both subjects are taught with a focus on ensuring all students acquire fundamental skills, through tasks personalised to individual students’ needs.
 All students are challenged to apply their learning in other contexts, such as other subjects areas or in solving real-world problems.

-Our English Instruction is underpinned by the Readers’ Workshop Program, Words Their Way Spelling Program and the Seven Steps and VCOP Writing Programs.
+Our English Instruction is underpinned by the Readers’ and Writers’ Workshop approach, Letters and Sounds Phonics and Words Their Way Spelling.